alex-calderwood/there-and-back/README.md

 This data is reproduced here:

 ### Pipeline runs
 Pipeline runs for each of the 200 total stories are available in the `runs` folder.
 The top-level directories specify the dataset and model.
 Each story folder contains the generated domains, problems, and plan for both the original and the auto-debug ("revised") runs.
-Additionally, the input story is provided, as is metadata that includes the full set of prompt messages (system, assistant, and user) used at each step of the pipeline.
+Additionally, the input story is provided, as is metadata that includes the full set of prompt messages (system, assistant, and user) used at each step of the pipeline [^1].

-**_NOTE:_**  Please be aware that some of the stories sampled from the _r/WritingPrompts_ dataset contain graphic and problematic content.
-We regret that we did not screen it more thoroughly before we ran these experiments.

 ### Statistics